ivanbaci/homevisionchallenge/README.md

 ### Setup

-1. Create a folder for photos:

-- Choose or create a folder where the photos will be downloaded.

-2. Environment variables
+1. Environment variables

 - Create `.env` file in the project root directory.
 - Ensure it follows the format provided in the `.env.example` file.
-- Make sure that the folder path for downloading photos, as specified in the `.env` file, exists.
+DOWNLOAD_PATH is optional.
+It has a default option.
+- If path provided does not exists, program will create it.

 ### Run the project